andrew/ultimate-awesome/README.md

 - [Awesome-MEV](https://github.com/0xemperor/Awesome-MEV) - A list of MEV resources with a focus on past research papers/talks.
 - [awesome-OpenSourcePhotography](https://github.com/ibaaj/awesome-OpenSourcePhotography) - A list of awesome free open source software & libraries for photography.
 Also tools for video.
 - [awesome-cybersecurity-internships](https://github.com/paralax/awesome-cybersecurity-internships) - A list of cybersecurity internships.
+- [Awesome_Underwater_Datasets](https://github.com/xahidbuffon/Awesome_Underwater_Datasets) - Pointers to large-scale underwater datasets and relevant resources.
 - [awesome-sentiment-analysis](https://github.com/declare-lab/awesome-sentiment-analysis) - Reading list for Awesome Sentiment Analysis papers.
 - [awesome-segmentation-saliency-dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset) - A collection of some datasets for segmentation / saliency detection.
 Welcome to PR.:smile:.
-- [Awesome_Underwater_Datasets](https://github.com/xahidbuffon/Awesome_Underwater_Datasets) - Pointers to large-scale underwater datasets and relevant resources.
 - [awesome-anomaly-detection](https://github.com/zhuyiche/awesome-anomaly-detection) - A complete list of papers on anomaly detection. .
 - [Awesome-3D-Object-Detection](https://github.com/TianhaoFu/Awesome-3D-Object-Detection) - Papers, code and datasets about deep learning for 3D Object Detection.
 - [awesome-vpn](https://github.com/udpsec/awesome-vpn) - 科学上网的有趣项目集锦，欢迎大家pr自己喜欢的项目到这里。.
+- [awesome-data-leadership](https://github.com/ronikobrosly/awesome-data-leadership) - A curated list of awesome posts, videos, and articles on leading a data team (small and large).
 - [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
 - [awesome-k6](https://github.com/grafana/awesome-k6) - A curated list of awesome tools, content and projects using k6.
 - [awesome-ios](https://github.com/kechengsou/awesome-ios) - 每位 iOS 从业者都值得收藏的资源列表，涵盖教程、框架、工具、网站、资讯等 4600+ 个资源，是目前市面上最全的 iOS 资源聚合文档。.